 This article is based on a presentation given at the 2019 IIex Conference by Fred DeVeaux and Korbinian Kuusisto on behalf of Dalia Research, Latana's parent company.
+It focuses on how Latana uses MRP to create more valuable brand tracking.

-For example, to find out how much millennials love a brand, traditional methods first collect a large sample and then zoom into the millennials in the sample to find out what they think.
+For example, to find out how much millennials love a brand, traditional brand tracking methods first collect a large sample and then zoom into the millennials in the sample to find out what they think.

 This article will explain how Latana uses a cutting-edge method in data science - MRP - to overcome this limitation.
-It will shed light on how we are using this technology to power brand analytics, the next-generation brand tracking tool that paints a fine-grained picture of how specific types of customers perceive brands.
+It will shed light on how we are using this technology to power brand tracking, the next-generation brand tracking tool that paints a fine-grained picture of how specific types of customers perceive brands.

 Under the hood of MRP: What is it?

 Let’s kick off this article by discussing what MRP is.
 MRP, also known as Mr.P, stands for Multilevel Regression Poststratification.
 It has been mostly used in election forecasts and had its publicized breakthrough with this paper, where the authors predicted the 2012 Elections election for all 50 US States without actually having representative samples from each state.
-Latana is now applying MRP to brand analytics.
+Latana is now applying MRP to brand tracking.

 At its core, MRP is a model-based method used to generate estimates for responses in a survey.
 First, it measures the relationship between the respondent’s characteristics in a dataset (i.e. demographics) and their responses to a survey question.
 From this, it builds a model that makes predictions for responses, given a set of respondent characteristics.
 To put it simply, if you give the model a set of respondent characteristics (i.e. young, highly educated, mid-income) it will produce an estimate for how that type of respondent would answer a survey question.
 That’s the “regression” part.